michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 **CLT-based Tests**

 I would like to note a *commonly overlooked reality about the use of the CLT* in hypothesis tests.
 The most common parametric tests make use of the ***central limit theorem*** which (paraphrasing) states that a sum of random variables (with finite mean and variance) approximates a gaussian distribution as the number of random variables (n) in that sum, approaches infinity.
 The problem here is that some random variables approximate a gaussian for much smaller values of n than others, with the sum of some random variables not approximating a gaussian even after billions of observations.
-Thankfully, most metrics we measure follow nicely conforming distributions like the binary, binomial, or poisson distribution, all of which approximate a gaussian for small n.
+Thankfully, most metrics we measure follow nicely conforming distributions like the binary, binomial, or Poisson distribution, all of which approximate a gaussian for small n.
 But as data scientists and statisticians, we should keep this caveat in mind for those metrics where it becomes applicable.

 <br>